ronakupadhyaya/Slapjack/README.md

-## Step 3: Persistence, and Redis ♣️
+## Step 3: Persistence, Sessions, and Redis ♣️

 Go to the bottom of your `game.js` file and take a look at the persistence functions we have built in for you.
 Determine where you need to call `this.persist()` in your game to save the game state!